TritonDataCenter/rfd/rfd/0058/README.md

 Some NICs end up stranded in the `provisioning` state.
 We update these NICs' states as part of the VM-event code path.
-Whenever net-agent detects that a VM-event has occured, it can fetch the VM's NICs fro NAPI (the MAC addresses are stored in the VM's `nics` array).
+Whenever net-agent detects that a VM-event has occured, it can fetch the VM's NICs from NAPI (the MAC addresses are stored in the VM's `nics` array).
 We check if any NIC has the state set to `provisioning`.
 If so, we set it to `running`.
 This method, however, only works for NICs that belong to VMs (`belongs_to_type` is set to `zone`).
 We do this as